roxwize/roxwize.xyz/src/site/about.md

 <div class="mood">Currently feeling <a href="https://www.imood.com/users/hoylecake"><img src="https://moods.imood.com/display/uname-hoylecake/fg-181c3/trans-1/imood.gif" alt="The current mood of hoylecake at www.imood.com" border="0"></a></div>

 This is Rae speaking.
 Late 16s, American (unfortunately).
+My gender is a null pointer exception.
 That's all you need to know.

 Rae is a pseudonym.
 I have a real name that I've always used since I was 0, and it is not a deadname so use whatever you want.
 I like sugar cookies and fruit smoothies.
 And I love you.
 Very very much.